-Throughout The Hard Stuff, Kramer refuses to shy away from his mistakes and puts most of the blame on himself.
+Throughout The Hard Stuff, Kramer refuses to shy away from his mistakes mixing drugs and alcohol and puts most of the blame on himself.
 Despite the near-universal knowledge of the line “Kick out the jams, Motherfucker!” the band is still criminally underrated.
 Kramer delves deep into the band’s founding and their role of mixing racial politics into their music’s message.
 He also goes into great detail about his struggle to make it in music, long after people stopped talking about The MC5, at one point, working in cover bands in Key West to make ends meet.

 Just as this autobiography is coming out, Kramer is hitting the road alongside guest musicians (including members of Soundgarden, King’s X and Fugazi) to celebrate the band’s 50th anniversary.
 A fascinating read even if you’ve never heard the band’s music before now.

 The Hard Stuff: Dope, Crime, The MC5 & My Life of Impossibilities By Wayne Kramer/Hardcover, 320 pages/Da Capo Press/2018 / Domain